Skip to main content

 note

-(Added in v0.5.0-alpha.1 version's PR: Add sherpa-onnx support #50)
+(Added in v0.5.0-alpha.1 PR: Add sherpa-onnx support #50)

 sherpa-onnx is a feature-rich inference tool that can run various speech recognition (ASR) models.